 When Porsche debuted the 944 in 1982 (1983 model year), it was met with rave reviews.
 People lined up at the dealerships to buy them.
 The flared fenders, 2.5L normally-aspirated engine and sleek lines made it a hit.
 The obvious fender flares gave it a more racy look than the previous 924, and the Porsche-designed 2.5L 4-cylinder engine replaced the underpowered 2.0L from the 924.
 At about 150 HP, the new engine provided adequate power for the day, but the 50-50 weight distribution and four-wheel disc brakes were just what the doctor ordered.

 The first major redesign in 1985 – designated as “Series II” cars – are typically called “eighty-five-and-a-half” cars.
 These are easily identified by the new dashboard and console featuring an oval gauge cluster.
 One of the major differences in the Series II cars is the transaxle mounting – the transaxle is held in by a single top-center mounting instead of the older double-side mountings from the earlier cars.
-Changing transaxles between early and late model years can be a challenge.
+Changing transaxles between early and late model years can be a challenge, but that is for another day.
 The fuel tank in the Series II cars is larger and made of plastic, and the front control arms went from steel to aluminum with much more expensive ball joint replacement costs.

 Even though the 924S was produced between 1987 and 1988, it kept the older style interior, dashboard and console.
 The transaxle also retained the double-side mounting and steel gas tank from the earlier cars, as well as the steel front control arms and VW Rabbit lower bar joints.